 Toyota Kata first came to prominence with Mike Rother’s book Toyota Kata in 2009, but its adoption in UK organisations (even those who can demonstrate considerable Lean pedigree) appears to be low, though evidence suggests it has been more successful in northern mainland Europe.

 Kata’s success hinges on a leader’s ability to coach teams towards a Target Condition for improvement, with considerable trust being put into the teams’ ability to rapidly iterate through experiments to learn more about a problem.
 This requires leaders to create conditions where controlled trial and error experiments are accepted, where admission that ‘we don’t know the answer’ is not seen as weakness and where a culture exists of a Learning Organisation.

-This project seeks to understand different ways and reasons teams and enterprises in the UK and European are utilising the Improvement Kata and Coaching Kata practice routines, if and how this is influencing improvement skill and mindset, if and how those teams and enterprises are developing their own approach and style, and seels to develop a greater understanding of inhibitors and enablers.
+This project seeks to understand different ways and reasons teams and enterprises in the UK and Europe are utilising the Improvement Kata and Coaching Kata practice routines, if and how this is influencing improvement skill and mindset, if and how those teams and enterprises are developing their own approach and style, and seels to develop a greater understanding of inhibitors and enablers.

 Preliminary survey work is being carried out (March 2019) to gather information that will help inform the research development.
 Click >>>

 In support of the above theme, the following research questions are being considered:

 - What is the level and nature of the use of Kata in organisations?

 - What is the impact of Kata on the effectiveness of continuous improvement in organisations?

 - What are the barriers and enablers to Kata’s adoption in organisations?